LRXA2/project-manager-mcp-server/config/README.md

 - Use the minimum required permissions for tokens
 - Consider using different tokens for different contexts
 - Rotate tokens regularly according to your organization's security policies
+- The credentials.json file is already added to .gitignore to prevent accidental commits